mvdom/mvdom/README.md

     // Best Practice: This is a good place to add bindings that are not related to UI layout, or need to be done
     // after the component is displayed
     postDisplay: function(data, config){
-        // some non UI layout related, or actions that need to be performed after the component is displayed.
+        // some non UI layout related, or actions that need to be performed after the component is displaye

         // if return a promise, the mvdom.display(...).then will resolve when the return promise will be resolve.
         // however, the mvdom.display(...) promise resolution will always be this view, regardless of the object or promise returns by this function.